-I have surveyed over 300 Boston Terrier puppies and here are the top five dog food brands these Bostons were eating.
+I have surveyed over 300 Boston Terrier owners and here are the top five dog food brands these Boston parents were feeding their Boston Terrier puppies.

 Let’s check it out…